RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 ```

 <a id="extensions"></a>
 `extensions`: a set of strings representing the file extensions to filter on.
-You may need to include this when working
-with custom extensions.
-If `None` or not given, will return all files with extensions that match the other filter criteria.
+If `None` or not given, will return all
+files with extensions that match the other filter criteria.
 The default value is `None`.

 _Example:_